bcgov/von-agent-template/GettingStartedTutorial.md

 1. To stop the Agent but keep it's wallet, go to the Agent's docker folder and run the command `./manage stop`.
 To stop the Agent *AND* delete the wallet, run the command `./manage down`.
 2. Once you've made your changes, stopped your agent and are ready to test, run the commands `./manage build` and `./manage start`.
 You **must** run the `build` command to pick up your configuration changes.
-3. If the Ledger you are using is persistent (e.g. always when using Play With Docker and locally, when you don't bring down and restart the Ledger), you will need to bump the `version` of your schema in `schemas.yml`.
+3. If you change any of the defined Schema and the Ledger you are using is persistent (e.g. always when using Play With Docker and locally, when you don't bring down and redeploy the Ledger between runs), you will need to bump the `version` of your schema in `schemas.yml`.

 Once you have restarted your Agent, try the steps we went through previously to issue a new Credential using dFlow.
+Notice that both the old (1.0.0) and new (1.0.1) versions of the Schema are listed in dFlow.
+That's to be expected (at least for now - we may change/fix that in the future).
+Note that when you run locally and do restart the Ledger and all the components from scratch, you can go back to version 1.0.0 of the Credential if you want.

 All good?
 Great!
 If not, make sure you carried out all the steps and try again.

-## Step 7: Changing a Dependency
+## Step 7: Changing a Proof Request Prerequisite

-A second change we'll make is to the proof request prerequisites for your Credential.
+Let's also change the proof request prerequisites for your Credential.
 We'll add another Credential to the prerequisites.
 To do that, we need to edit the `services.yml` file and add a second proof request dependency.
 In the following, we're going to add the dFlow `PST Number` Credential as a dependency, but feel free to add others.
 Here's what you have to do i the `services.yml` file:

 1. Add `pst_number` after `permitfy_registration` in the `depends_on` config element.
 2. Copy the `permitify_registration` sub-section of yaml, within `proof_requests` (bottom of the file), and paste immediately below so there are two sections in `proof_requests`.